cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Roundabout mandatory			| Roundabout mandatory      							|

 The model was able to correctly guess all of the 12 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of 98.266%.
+This compares favourably to the accuracy on the test set of 98.266%.

 While finding new examples, I wanted to know if the model has problems with any specific traffic sign, then I could find examples of it.
 To study this, I calculated the precision and recall for each sign.
 A high precision for a specific sign, means that the proportion of false positives against true positives is low, and a high recall means that proportion of false negatives is low.